SAP-archive/cloud-sdk-android-fiori-chartcards/README.md

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [License](LICENSES/Apache-2.0.txt) file.

+### Attribution

+The [COVID Tracking APIs](https://covidtracking.com/data/api) used in this project is taken from [The COVID Tracking Project](https://covidtracking.com/about) which is "a volunteer organization launched from The Atlantic and dedicated to collecting and publishing the data required to understand the COVID-19 outbreak in the United States."

+The COVID Tracking Project at The Atlantic’s data and website content is published under a [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+The data APIs are used in this project without any modifications.